vhartman/vhartman.github.io/_posts/2023-02-20-two-neurons-ride-a-bike.md

 My hand-tuned, initial parameters reached $$27911.346$$ on the reward above for a square path, and a circular path.

 The best parameters of the random search were $$c_{1,2,3} = [-0.95, 22.959, 27.761 ]$$, which reached a reward of $$44966.643$$.
+This compareably higher reward is mainly due to the hand-tuned controller falling over in the square-path-following-task.

+Looking back, I should have done the random search on some set of paths, and done the evaluation on some other paths (as essentially done in the hand-tuned controller, which was only tuned on the circle-path).

 Following two paths looks like this for the hand tuned, and the found controller: